 Pop this on when you have some time to kill and watch yourself (hey, even our small kids got into this!) get swept up in the glory days of Walt’s Park.

-On December 3rd, one of the earliest heavily promoted original content to come to Disney+ will finally be released!
-One Day at Disney is a little confusing to understand in that it will have 3 forms to keep straight — a big coffee table book, a 52 part Disney+ short-form series, AND a feature-length documentary.
+One Day at Disney is a little confusing to understand in that it has 3 forms to keep straight — a big coffee table book, a 52 part Disney+ short-form series, AND a feature-length documentary.
 Disney is getting all the mileage out of this idea that they can!

-The feature will take a look at 10 influential Disney employees including a Disneyland Railroad Engineer, a Marvel executive, Imagineers, a Pixar sculptor, and even Robin Roberts of Good Morning America.
-Following this, 52 short episodes ranging from 4-7 minutes will be released, each highlighting a unique person’s job within the Walt Disney Company.
+The feature takes a look at 10 influential Disney employees including a Disneyland Railroad Engineer, a Marvel executive, Imagineers, a Pixar sculptor, and even Robin Roberts of Good Morning America.
+Following this, check out the 52 short episodes ranging from 4-7 minutes long, each highlighting a unique person’s job within the Walt Disney Company.

-The released art for the show features scuba diver’s cleaning the teeth of hippos on the Jungle Cruise, Imagineers working with droids for Star Wars: Galaxy’s Edge, a Veterinarian examining animals at Disney’s Animal Kingdom, and much more.
-We can’t wait to step behind the curtain and see a little bit more of how so many unique individuals contribute to the success of the Walt Disney Company.
+The released art for the show features scuba divers cleaning the teeth of hippos on the Jungle Cruise, Imagineers working with droids for Star Wars: Galaxy’s Edge, a Veterinarian examining animals at Disney’s Animal Kingdom, and much more.
+We love stepping behind the curtain and seeing a little bit more of how so many unique individuals contribute to the success of the Walt Disney Company.

 Disney’s Fairy Tale Weddings